tectonic-typesetting/tectonic/docs/src/howto/build-tectonic/index.md

   library.
 If you would like to link to an externally-supplied version instead, enable this feature.
 - **`geturl-curl`**.
 Uses the [curl] crate to get URLs.
-In order for this to take effect, you must use `--no-default-features` because `geturl-reqwest` is a default feature and it takes precedence.
+In order for this to take effect, you must use `--no-default-features`, because `geturl-reqwest` is a default feature and takes precedence.
 - **`geturl-reqwest`** (enabled by default).
 Uses the [reqwest] crate to get URLs.
 This is a good portable default.
 - **`native-tls-vendored`**.
 If using [reqwest], activate the `vendored` option